cadadr/www2/pages/hacks.markdown

 This page is a list of links for my publicly available software projects and adjacent stuff.
 Follow the links for more information.

-# Pomodorino

-[Pomodorino](./pomodorino.html) is a simple, work-in-slow-progress pomodoro timer (currently) built with Python and PyGObject.

 # Emacs Lisp

 I have a bunch of public Emacs programs, extensions, and input methods,